spravo13/dotfiles/README.md

 dotfiles
 ========

 configuration files that I use to modify my Crunchbang computer to my liking.
-All the changes I have made are to my own preference feel free to use and/or modify how you wish
+All changes I have made are to my own preference feel free to use and/or modify how you wish

 ## Installation